Frequently Asked Questions

 · Do you ship?

 We will ship kittens at the buyer's expense with either a trusted flight nanny or myself and only after contracts are signed and final payment is made.
-We do not ship cats unaccompanied via shipping cargo.
+We do not ship cats unaccompanied via flight cargo.

 · Will my kitten come with a health guarantee?